Skip to content

 metadata.create_all(engine)

-You can also create single tables, sqlalchemy tables are exposed in ormar.Meta class.
+You can also create single tables, sqlalchemy tables are exposed in ormar.ormar_config object.

 1